HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 Since Formality compiles all its terms to λ-encodings, the entire language can be easily embedded inside Haskell, although it does need `unsafeCoerce`.
 That's because Formality's type-checker is more expressive than Haskell, and some Formality programs simply can't be translated to it.
-For example, iis impossible to translate `foo(b: Bool): if b then Nat else String` to Haskell.
+For example, it is impossible to translate `foo(b: Bool): if b then Nat else String` to Haskell.
 `unsafeCoerce` is unavoidable and harmless, since these programs were already type-checked, but it would still be desirable to decrease its usage in a future, if only to make GHC happier.